Boekenhoutskloof - Stellenbosch Semillon 2021

 Wine rated (2023 guide) 94/100

-Semillon 2021 comes from two vineyards, one planted in 1942 (white sand and granite) and the other in 1902 (granite and quartz).
-It was whole-cluster pressed and aged for 14 months in 70% new French oak.
-Blended with 3% Muscat d'Alexandrie, also planted in 1902, it has a defined, lanolin-tinged bouquet, with a hint of green olive.
-The palate is gorgeous, waxy in texture, with veins of lemongrass and lemon thyme, detailed and balanced, with impressive concentration on the finish.
-This is a serious, long-lived Semillon, and I know from experience how brilliantly it can age in bottle.
+The 2021 Semillon comes from two vineyards, one planted in 1942 (white sand and granite) and the other in 1902 (granite and quartz).
+It was pressed in whole clusters and aged for 14 months in 70% new French oak.
+Blended with 3% Muscat of Alexandria, also planted in 1902, it has a defined bouquet, tinged with lanolin, with a hint of green olive.
+The palate is magnificent, with a waxy texture, hints of lemongrass and lemon thyme, detailed and balanced, with impressive concentration on the finish.
+This is a serious, long-lived Semillon, and I know from experience how brilliantly it can age in the bottle.
 2026-2050

 James Suckling